kang-cao-corgi/coj/notes.md

 ### 3. God has His own will
 - [Jn12:49](https://www.blueletterbible.org/niv/jhn/12/49/s_1009049)
 - [Jn14:10](https://www.blueletterbible.org/niv/jhn/14/10/s_1011010)
+<br> when there is a will, there is a way

 ## III.
 What did God put in heaven?
 - [Col1:13-20](https://www.blueletterbible.org/niv/col/1/13/s_1108013)